Vladimer Khinchegashvili

 Vladimer Khinchegashvili (ვლადიმერ ხინჩეგაშვილი; born April 18, 1991) is a Georgian freestyle wrestler who competes in 55–61 kg categories.
 He won a silver medal at the 2012 Olympics and a gold at the 2016 Olympics.
 He also won a world title in 2015 and European titles in 2014, 2016 and 2017.
 In 2015, he was selected as Male Georgian Athlete of the Year by the Georgian Ministry of Sport and Youth Affairs.

-Mayor of Gori Municipality since 2021.
+In politics, he is a current member of the Parliament of Georgia for the Georgian Dream party, having begun serving in 2024 during the 11th Parliament.
+He previously served as the Mayor of Gori Municipality from 2021 to 2024.

 Career

 2012 Summer Olympics

-At the 2012 Summer Olympics, Khinchegashvili beat Ibrahim Farag in the first round, before beating Radoslav Velikov, Amit Kumar and Shinichi Yumoto.
+At the 2012 Summer Olympics, Khinchegashvili beat Ibrahim Farag in the first round, before beating Radoslav Velikov, Amit Kumar, and Shinichi Yumoto.
 In the Olympic final, he lost to Dzhamal Otarsultanov.

 Following his medal at the 2012 Olympics, Khinchegashvili won silver at the 2014 World Championships.
 Khinchegashvili followed this by winning the gold medal at the 2015 World Championships.
 That year, he and Belarusian wrestler, Vladislav Andreev, were disqualified from the European Games, after their semifinal match descended into a brawl.

 2016 Summer Olympics

 At the 2016 Summer Olympics, Khinchegashvili received a bye in the first round, before beating Nurislam Sanayev in the second round.
 He beat Haji Aliyev and Vladimir Dubov before beating Rei Higuchi to win Olympic gold.

 In 2017, he won a bronze medal at the World Championships.

+He received the Presidential Order of Excellence in 2018.

+Real American Freestyle

+Khinchegashvili signed with Real American Freestyle (RAF) in 2026, and debuted with a loss to Bo Bassett at RAF 07.
+This fight earned him a Match of the Night award.

+He was victorious by 8–5 decision over Johnni DiJulius at RAF 08.